 The Program for Infants and Toddlers with Disabilities—Part C of IDEA—is a federal grant program that assists states in operating a comprehensive statewide system of early intervention services for infants and toddlers ages birth–2 with—or at state discretion, at-risk for—disabilities.
 Part C builds upon and provides supports and resources to assist family members and caregivers to enhance children's learning and development through everyday learning opportunities.

 The goal of early intervention is to enable young children to be active and successful participants during the early childhood years and in the future in a variety of settings, in their homes, with their families, in child care, preschool or school programs and in the community.

 The Preschool Grants Program—Part B, Section 619 of IDEA—is a federal grant program intended to help states ensure that all preschool-aged children ages 3–5 with disabilities receive free appropriate special education and related services in their least restrictive environment.

 The goal of preschool special education services is to enable young children to be active and successful participants in home, school, and community settings resulting in positive outcomes for children and their families.

 Under the IDEA, early intervention and preschool special education programs develop individualized plans that clearly lay out the services a child and family will receive and the results the team hopes to achieve.

-An Individualized Family Service Plan (IFSP) for young children ages birth through two, and an Individualized Education Program (IEP) for children ages three through five, are both processes and documents that facilitate family members and professionals working together to improve results for children with disabilities and their families.
-The services identified and provided through an IFSP or IEP should include practices that research has shown to be most effective for improving the learning outcomes and promoting the development of young children, birth through age 5, who have developmental delays or disabilities.
+An Individualized Family Service Plan (IFSP) for infants and toddlers ages birth–2, and an Individualized Education Program (IEP) for children ages 3–5, are both processes and documents that facilitate family members and professionals working together to improve results for children with disabilities and their families.
+The services identified and provided through an IFSP or IEP should include practices that research has shown to be most effective for improving the learning outcomes and promoting the development of young children ages birth–5, who have developmental delays or disabilities.